pepe19000/NgxFormValidations/README.md

 export class AppModule { }
 ```

-If you would like to use a TranslateService or other Serivice what you would like to give to this config for example a dependency, you have to create a factory instead of const variable
+If you would like to use a TranslateService or other Service what you would like to give to this config for example a dependency, you have to create a factory instead of const variable

 ```ts
 import { INgxFormValidationsConfig } from "ngx-form-validations";